doublerebel/pulley-gitlab/README.md

 5. Publish the `test-1` branch
 6. Push the commit to the `test-1` branch on your fork of pulley-gitlab
 7. Open a merge request from `test-1` to `test` *on your own repo*
-8. Use pulley to merge your merge request, and ensure everything went smoothly
+8. Use pulley-gitlab to merge your merge request, and ensure everything went smoothly
 9. Submit your real merge request with your changes

 Please lend a hand!